PixarAnimationStudios/OpenUSD/docs/tut_simple_shading.rst

    stReader.CreateInput('varname',Sdf.ValueTypeNames.Token).ConnectToSource(stInput)

-And lastly, bind the Mesh to our Material and save the results!
+And lastly, apply MaterialBindingAPI on the billboard prim, bind the Mesh to our Material and save the results!

 .. code-block:: python

+   billboard.GetPrim().ApplyAPI(UsdShade.MaterialBindingAPI)
    UsdShade.MaterialBindingAPI(billboard).Bind(material)

    stage.Save()